UrbanAnalyst/docs/src/variables.md

 respectively indicating either greater availability of bicycle infrastructure or access to natural spaces.

+Variables are measured for every way, path, or street intersection within each city, and then aggregated within each polygon described in the following sub-section.
+Unless explicitly described otherwise, values of all variables are weighted by population density.
+This means that, for example, distances to nearest schools represent average distances that each person within a given polygon must travel to get to school.

 ## Socio-demographic variables

 The extent and structure of each city is defined by its "socio-demographic